 “Travel not to escape life, but for life not to escape you”

-If you read my overview of Croatia in the previous post, then let’s get into specific things to do and places to eat in each of the cities we visited!
+If you already read my overview of Croatia in the previous post, then let’s dive into specific things to do and places to eat in each of the cities we visited!
 During our 9-day trip, we visited the following cities:

 - Plitvice Lakes (you can find my separate blog post on this attraction here)